JSsixtyfour/smashremix/readme.md

 ##### Dpad map
 - Available mappings are: 'Smash', 'Tilt', 'Special', or 'Movement'
 - Note: When using 'Movement', Shield is mapped to L and Taunt is mapped to Z
+##### Rand Char
+- Allows selecting a random character via L button if 'Press L' is selected.

 #### Toggle Name: _CSS Panel Menu_